BestoGames/BestoNet/README.md

-# IS Rollback
+# ISD Rollback
-### What is IS Rollback
+### What is ISD Rollback
-IS Rollback is a custom rollback system made for Idol Showdown, this is written in C# Unity and utilizes Facepunch Steamworks.
+ISD Rollback is a custom rollback system made for Idol Showdown, this is written in C# Unity and utilizes Facepunch Steamworks.

 Here's our steam page!
 https://store.steampowered.com/app/1742020/Idol_Showdown/